Anthology (Alien Ant Farm album): Critical reception

-Anthology was met with generally favorable reviews from music critics.
+Anthology was met with generally favorable reviews from critics.
 At Metacritic, the album received an average score of 65, based on six reviews.

-Drowned in Sound writer Terry Bezer wrote Alien Ant Farm "offer a widely diverse set of tunes and [sic] all of which are of the highest standard", with Anthology containing "all you could ever want from a debut album and a whole lot more".
+Drowned in Sound writer Terry Bezer compared the band's sound to Incubus in April 2001, and wrote that Alien Ant Farm "offer a widely diverse set of tunes and [sic] all of which are of the highest standard", with Anthology containing "all you could ever want from a debut album and a whole lot more".
 He cited the band's "[l]ive-wire energy, powerful tunes from start to finish and, most importantly, a sense of unpredictability".
 Dotmusic's Chris Heath wrote Alien Ant Farm break "new ground [...] by exploring far more than the quiet-loud-rage-quiet formula with real singing and everything and a fair [dose] of pop melody".
 AllMusic reviewer Mario Mesquita Borges noted the album displays "the band's alternate dexterity, not only due to [...]
 Mitchell's revealing vocals, but also by virtue of their deliverance of full-blooded melodies".
 The staff at E!
 Online called the album "[m]ore diverse than you might think [...] mak[ing] this one Ant Farm that'll keep your attention".

 Rolling Stone reviewer Barry Walters wrote that the band "boasts the mosh power of Papa Roach, but with a lot more ingenuity, tunes and chops, as if Korn had half-morphed into Cheap Trick".
 Sean Richardson of The Boston Phoenix said they were "no carbon-copy P-Roach imitation" as he felt that Mitchell was not as "angry or tortured" as their frontman Coby Dick.
 Wall of Sound's Daniel Durchholz considered Alien Ant Farm to be showing "some real potential.
 They're pissed, sure — who isn't these days?
 But the important thing is that the members of the band have a talent for songcraft."
 Kitty Empire of NME found Mitchell to be "over-emot[ing] at every turn [...] further slickening 'ANThology's pomp rock gloss".
 She added that they are "trying to make a mountain of an ant hill, where we'd be content with a record that just rocks".
 Melodic webmaster Johan Wippsson singled out "Movies" and "Smooth Criminal", before then noting that "the rest of the album isn't that special".
 He added, "[i]t's not bad at all, just a little bit uninteresting".

 Commercial performance

 Anthology peaked at number 11 on the US Billboard 200.
 Outside of the US, it charted at number 11 in the UK, number 13 in Finland, number 18 in Australia, number 20 in Germany, number 21 in Ireland, number 22 in Belgium, number 24 in New Zealand, number 32 in Austria, and number 40 in Scotland.
 The album was later certified platinum by Music Canada in Canada, platinum by the British Phonographic Industry (BPI) in the UK, platinum by the Recording Industry Association of America (RIAA) in the US.
-Additionally, it received a gold certification by the Australian Recording Industry Association (ARIAA) in Australia.
+Additionally, it received a gold certification by both the Australian Recording Industry Association (ARIA) in Australia and Recorded Music NZ (RMNZ) in New Zealand.